TrySound/karma-rollup-plugin/README.md

 > A Karma preprocessor plugin to offer seamless integration with [rollup](http://rollupjs.org/)

-This plugin is a Karma preprocessor mainly used to bundle your spec entry point but might be useful in other cases as well.
+This plugin is a Karma preprocessor to compile and bundle your spec entry point on the fly.
+It works seamless with all Rollup plugins.

 # Features